ahme-dev/journalv/README.md

 ### Install

+There are two ways to get the app:

 - Grab a binary from the [releases page](https://github.com/ahmedkabd/journalv/releases) (builds are automated, and not tested currently).
 - Clone repo, go into, and run ```npm run tauri build```.
 Finished binaries will be in the target directory.
 <hr />